jnatten/mrt/README.md

     mrt [FLAGS] [OPTIONS] [+tag ..]

 FLAGS:
+    -c, --continuous-output    Will make output from commands executed in parallel with --parallel argument print to terminal before every command has been executed.
     -h, --help                 Prints help information
     -l, --list-tags            List all specified +tag's and paths that are tagged...
-    -p, --parallel     Execute at each tagged path in parallel This stores output until all executions are finished and then prints them in sequence.
+    -p, --parallel             Execute at each tagged path in parallel This stores output until all executions are finished and then prints them in sequence, unless --continuous-output specified.
     -V, --version              Prints version information

 OPTIONS:
     -a, --add-tag <TAG_NAME>...
 Adds the current directory with specified +tag